 How can you tell if a beer is infected?

 If things seem funky to you, something is most likely wrong.
-However, if this is your first batch, don’t panic just yet.
+However, if this is your first batch, don’t panic.

-Simply complete the directions that come with your beer making kit and then taste the resulting beer.
+Complete the directions with your beer-making kit and then taste the resulting beer.
 Is it still drinkable?

 If that’s the case, you’re in good condition.
 If this is not the case, something went wrong.
 It could be an infection or any number of other problems.

-Even if you do find a possible infection, use it as a learning opportunity; your next batch will undoubtedly be far better.
+Even if you find a possible infection, use it as a learning opportunity; your next batch will undoubtedly b.

 Do you sometimes need to rehydrate dry yeast?